 The chairmanship of Dunville & Co. had passed from father to son or nephew through five generations of Dunvilles.
 However the fifth chairman, Robert Lambart Dunville, died just nineteen months after his father, the fourth chairman, John Dunville Dunville, and there was no suitable member of the family available to succeed him.
 Robert's early death in 1931, at the age of thirty-eight, was attributed to the wounds he received when he was shot during the Irish Rising of April 1916.
 Robert's younger brother John Spencer Dunville had died in 1917, on active service during the First World War.
-The youngest brother William Gustavus Dunville, the black sheep of the family who enjoyed a drink or two, was sent first to Australia and then to Canada, where he died in 1956.
+The youngest brother William Gustavus Dunville, the black sheep of the family who became a heavy drinker, was sent first to Australia and then to Canada, where he died in 1956.
 Was some of the damage caused by excessive drinking ultimately inflicted on the distillery company itself?

 Henry Power Ballagh (edited by Robert Ballagh): Holywood Memories - Growing Up in the Old Town, 2000

 Alfred Barnard: Whisky Distilleries of the United Kingdom, 1887